twildhage/BehavioralCloning/writeup_report.md

 model = Model(init, out)
 ```
 It is a fully convolutional network.
-One thing to mention are the first two conv layers where I decided to use filters wit the dimension (2,4).
+One thing to mention are the first two conv layers where I decided to use filters with the dimension (2,4).
 The rational behind this is, that I wanted the image dimension to become square, so that the vertical and horizontal dimension are represented equally.
 The model worked quite well but I had no time to analyzed the effect of this design choice in detail.

 A dropout layer is added to the model in order to reduce overfitting.

-Here is a summary of the model
+Here is a summary of the model:

 |Layer (type) | Output Shape | Param #|
 |-------------------------------------|